Skip to main content

 Introducing the Scale-Critical Path (SCP)

 Note: The Scale-Critical Path is a practical prioritization model I use in operations audits.
-It is not derived from a specific external standard; it reflects patterns observed across hundreds of engagements.
+It is not derived from a specific external standard.
+It reflects patterns observed across hundreds of engagements.

 In practice, not every finding deserves equal attention.
-In my work, I use a simple heuristic called the Scale-Critical Path (SCP) to decide what matters most.
+In the work, I use a simple heuristic called the Scale-Critical Path (SCP) to decide what matters most.
 It focuses on the narrow corridor of processes that determine whether you can scale without breaking things.

 1. Revenue integrity: Are you billing correctly, promptly, and in alignment with contracts?